About Wynn Resorts Holdings, LLC

 Wynn Resorts gets about 70% of its revenue from its casino segment; more than 10% from food and drink; and more than 10% from hotel rooms fees.
 The remainder comes from entertainment, retail, and other operations.

 In Macau, China, its Wynn Palace features a luxury hotel tower with more than 1,700 guest rooms, approximately 425,000 square feet of casino space, some 37,000 square feet of meeting and convention space, and more than 105,000 square feet of retail space.
-Its smaller Chinese property, Wynn Macau, features two hotel towers with more than 1,000 rooms, along with casino and retail space, and meeting and convention rooms.
+Its smaller Chinese property, Wynn Macau, features two hotel towers with more than 1,000 rooms, along with casino and retail space, and meeting and convention rooms, with approximately 250,000 square feet of casino space with more than 320 table games and roughly 840 slot machines, as well as private gaming salons, sky casinos, and a poker room.
+It offers above 10 food and beverage outlets, approximately 59,000 square feet of high-end, brand-name retail space, and approximately 31,000 square feet of meeting and convention space.

-Wynn Resorts owns approximately 72% of its operations in China (Wynn Macau, Limited) and 100% of its operations in the US (Wynn Las Vegas).
-Highly dependent on consumer spending in China, the company generates some 75% of total revenues from Macau, while Las Vegas accounts for the remaining 25%.
+Headquartered in Las Vegas, Nevada, Wynn Resorts owns approximately 70% of its operations in China (Wynn Macau, Limited), 100% of its operations in the US (Wynn Las Vegas and Encore at Wynn Las Vegas), and in Massachusetts, the Encore Boston Harbor.
+Highly dependent on consumer spending in China, the company generates some 70% of total revenues from Macau, while Las Vegas accounts for the remaining 25%.
+Encore Boston Harbor generates the remaining total sales.

 Sales and Marketing